Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

     service = build('sheets', 'v4', credentials=creds)
 ```

-With this service, we can get the values based on the spreadsheet and the range we defined above.
+We can get the values based on the spreadsheet and the range we defined above with this service.

 Then we will loop over the values and print out the results.